-A suite of seven community focused resources have been revamped through DEN’s partnership with Australian Lions Drug Awareness Foundation (ALDAF).
+A suite of seven community focused resources have been revamped through DEN’s partnership with Australian Lions Wellbeing Foundation (ALWF, formerly ALDAF).

 These pamphlets provide information for common questions in the community, including topics such as specific information about a substance (alcohol, tobacco, cannabis), how to have conversations with loved ones (talking about drugs with your children, what to do if you’re worried about someone else), and how to keep yourself safe and healthy (party safe, how are you doing).

-These new and updated brochures will be distributed and made available to the community through the ALDAF shop, via the DEN website, and through the partner’s various networks of collaborators and Lions clubs.
+These new and updated brochures will be distributed and made available to the community through the ALWF shop, via the DEN website, and through the partner’s various networks of collaborators and Lions clubs.

 Return to Contents